12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 6. Find an Attorney

-If you don’t have money to hire a lawyer or don’t feel safe conducting this kind of business on your own, a victim advocate can help you find the resources available to you.
+If you don’t have money to hire a lawyer or don’t feel safe, a victim advocate can help you find resources.

 6 Steps to Rebuild Your Finances After Leaving